mbayet/mbayet.github.io/README.md

 # mbayet.github.io
 # Introduction

-My name is Mbaye Toure and I am going to be a sophmore next year at Wisdom High school in Houston.
-This summer I made a ultrasonic security system.
-My ultasonic security system ,how does it work and what does it do? well let me tell you.
+My name is Mbaye Toure and I am going to be a sophomore next year at Wisdom High school in Houston.
+This summer I made an ultrasonic security system.
+My ultrasonic security system ,how does it work and what does it do? well let me tell you.

 # ultrasonic security system
-My ultrasonic system it detects how close someone is to my sensor when that hapens my light will turn off showing that it is detecting something, and if you are trying to access it you will have to put in the pasword and scan my rfid card.
+My ultrasonic system detects how close someone is to my sensor when that happens my light will turn off showing that it is detecting something, and if you are trying to access it you will have to put in the pasword and scan my rfid card.

 # Arduino Mega 2560 R3
-In this project I started by having my Arduino Mega 2560 R3 you guys are wondering how does it work well let me explain.The Arduino Mega 2560  R3 is what I like to call the brain,because it is basicly like a motherboard where everything is controlled,and where you connect your power .
+In this project I started by having my Arduino Mega 2560 R3 you guys are wondering how does it work well let me explain.The Arduino Mega 2560  R3 is what I like to call the brain,because it is basically like a motherboard where everything is controlled,and where you connect your power .
 ![Alt text](image.png)

 # Breadboard
-After already having your arduino mega you will need a breadboard.
-A breadboard is where you can allow allow easy and quick creation of temporary electronic circuits or to carry out experiments with circuit.
+After already having your Arduino Mega you will need a breadboard.
+A breadboard is where you can allow easy and quick creation of temporary electronic circuits or carry out experiments with courses.

 ![Alt text](image-2.png)

 # ultrasonic sensor
 What is an ultrasonic sensor?
 An ultrasonic sensor is a sensor that measures the distance to an object using ultrasonic sound waves.
-The first step you have to do to connect your sensor is that you have to know what a vcc,trig pin,echo pin,and  ground are.
-A vcc is the first needle that you will connect to a 5 volt then you can connect your echo pin, and trig pin wich are digital pins so you can conect them to any digital pin that you want.
-After you finish the trig and the echo you can proceed to connect  your ground because if don't connect your ground your sensor will not have power.
+The first step you have to do to connect your sensor is that you have to know what a VCC, trig pin, echo pin, and ground are.
+A VCC is the first needle that you will connect to a 5 volt then you can click your echo pin, and trig pin which are digital pins so you can connect them to any digital pin that you want.
+After you finish the trig and the echo you can proceed to connect your ground because if don't connect your ground to your sensor will not have power.
 I will put a picture and a code so you guys can see how your sensor should look after you connect it.

 ![Alt text](image-11.png)